Processes

 The process foo

-is executed two times because the first input channel only provides two values and therefore
+is executed two times because the x

 element is discarded.
-It prints:
+It outputs:

 1 and a